petkaantonov/bluebird/CONTRIBUTING.md

 - For checks that can be done with `typeof`: do not make helper functions, save results of `typeof` to a variable or make the type string a non-constant.
 Always write the check in the form `typeof expression === "constant string"` even if it feels like repeating yourself.

 ## Testing

+Make sure that all the tests run before and after you make your additions.
+Look in the [testing section in README.md](https://github.com/petkaantonov/bluebird#testing) for how to run the tests.
+Add relevant new tests.